QED as a many-body theory of worldlines: II. All-order S-matrix formalism: Worldline IR renormalization of amplitudes to all-loop orders in perturbation theory: the Faddeev-Kulish S-matrix

 A skeptical reader may question the value of the FK S-matrix; one can argue that the IR divergence of the Dyson S-matrix is now ``hidden" in the dependence of the result on $t_{f,i}$ with the divergence reappearing when these times are taken to infinity\footnote{For an interesting discussion along these lines, see \cite{Hannesdottir:2019opa}.}.
 Further, if the asymptotic current is seen primarily as a regulator, its exact form does not matter as long as it cancels the $1/k$ terms that cause IR divergences.
 What then is the value of the interpretation in terms of asymptotic BMS-like symmetries~\cite{McLoughlin:2022ljp} of the FK S-matrix?

 This hypothetical critic can be answered as follows.
 Firstly, by changing the order of limits, and by introducing the early and late time cut-offs, one is adapting the modern Wilsonian approach to UV and IR divergences in quantum field theory to the real-time problem of the S-matrix.
 The elaborate cancellations between real and virtual IR divergences contributions to cross-sections in the Dyson S-matrix approach, which becomes increasingly cumbersome at high orders, can be avoided.
 Further, the worldline formalism is ideally suited to an implementation of this strategy\footnote{This remark may only be made in full confidence for QED.} since closed and open worldlines can be treated on the same footing.
 With regard to the second point concerning the IR regulator, while it is indeed true that physical observables do not depend on its details (the form of the asymptotic currents), such a regulator is natural in the worldline formulation of QED.
-In high order computations, the choice of appropriate regulators of spurious divergences can greatly simplify computations, especially if one can appeal to the symmetries satisfied by such a regulator.
+In high order computations, the choice of appropriate regulators of spurious divergences can greatly simplify computations, especially if one can appeal to the symmetries satisfied by such a regulator\footnote{An interesting counterpoint is provided by the observation by Faddeev and Kulish that their IR safe S-matrix has asymptotic states that are coherent states.
+This inspired an interesting program towards a coherent state description of the QCD analog of the FK S-matrix.
+However our discussion clarifies that the coherent state description of FK is not its fundamental feature; another choice of a finite time infrared regulator would in principle do as well.
+Thus the search for infrared safe descriptions of amplitudes in QCD~\cite{Catani:1984dp,Catani:1985xt} should be distinguished from their possible description as coherent states.}.
 Ultimately, the proof of this pudding will be in explicit demonstrations of the efficacy of the approach to real-time problems in gauge theories.